Bootstrap Percolation in Random Graphs of Unbounded Rank: Random graphs with a finite number of vertex types

-To understand the system of equations \eqref{eq:sys_all}, let's focus on vertices of type $l \in [L]$ and the step from time $t$ to $t+1$.
+To understand the system of equations \eqref{eq:sys_all}, let us focus on vertices of type $l \in [L]$ and the step from iteration $t$ to $t+1$.
 For the first equation, the expected change of the number of infected vertices of type $l$ consists of two parts.
-First, one already infected vertex is picked up for the sequential exploration with probability $\frac{u_0^l(t)}{u_0(t)}$.
-This vertex will then drop out and not be in the set $U_0^l(t+1)$, it will be "explored" in this step, which explains the term $-\frac{u_0^l(t)}{u_0(t)}$.
-The second, positive term accounts for the newly infected vertices in $U_1^l(t)$ with a threshold equal to $1$ at the beginning of the step and which get infected because they receive an edge from the currently explored vertex.
-Because our sequential process can only reduce thresholds by at most one in each time step, only the set $U_1^l(t)$ contributes to new infections.
-The probability to select a vertex of type $l'$ for exploration in step $t+1$ is $\frac{u_0^{l'}(t)}{u_0(t)}$.
+First, one already infected vertex is picked uniformly at $t$ and this vertex is of type $l$ with probability $\frac{u_0^l(t)}{u_0(t)}$.
+This vertex is explored and then excluded from the set $U_0^l(t+1)$, which corresponds to the term $-\frac{u_0^l(t)}{u_0(t)}$.
+The second positive term accounts for the newly infected vertices of type $l$ in iteration $t$, which are those vertices in $U_1^l(t)$ that get infected by receiving an edge from the currently explored vertex.
+As the sequential process reduces thresholds by at most one in each iteration, only the set $U_1^l(t)$ contributes to new infections.
+The probability to select a vertex of type $l'$ for exploration in iteration $t$ is $\frac{u_0^{l'}(t)}{u_0(t)}$.
 Conditioning on the type of the vertex selected being of type $l'$, the probability for it to connect to a vertex in the set $U_1^l(t)$ is $\frac{\kappa(l', l)}{n}$.
-Hence, by summarizing all vertices in $U_1^l(t)$ we obtain the second term.
-For threshold $1 \le k \le K-1$, the change of the set $U_k^l(t)$ results from vertices in $U_{k+1}^l(t)$ which receive an edge from the explored infected vertex and are therefore added to $U_k^l(t+1)$.
+Hence, by summing over all vertices in $U_1^l(t)$ we obtain the second term.
+For threshold $k \in [K-1]$, the change of the set $U_k^l(t)$ results from the vertices in $U_{k+1}^l(t)$, which receive an edge from the explored vertex and are therefore added to $U_k^l(t+1)$.
 The negative term comes from those vertices in $U_k^l(t)$ that are added to $U_{k-1}^l(t+1)$ because they receive an edge from the currently explored vertex.
-Last, the number of vertices in $U_K(t)$ in expectation decreases by the number of vertices in $U_K(t)$ that receive an edge from the vertex that is currently being explored.
+Lastly, the number of vertices in $U_K(t)$ decreases by the number of vertices in $U_K(t)$ that receive an edge from the vertex currently being explored.